For more blog posts go to: https://digitalbloggers.com/articles/elysiumspassage

-The reason I created this post is because both greatly influenced and informed my thinking after years of study, and so it was natural that many of these insights would surface throughout the Elysium's Passage series.
-Several of these quotes, I believe are profound glimpes into the meaning of life and our afterlife.
+The reason I created this post is that their writings had a great influence on my thinking after studying them several decades ago.
+I suppose it was only to be expected that their profound insights would resurface as I wrote the Elysium's Passage series.
+Many of their quotes, I believe are rare glimpses into the meaning of life and the afterlife.

-Tell me if you agree with me in the comment section at the end of this post.
+Tell me if you agree with my comment in the section at the end of this post.
+Thanks.
 NGM

 GEORGES IVANOVICH GURDJIEFF